Nowhere (1997 film): Plot

 In Los Angeles, Dark and Mel are a bisexual couple in an open relationship.
-Mel is dating a girl named Lucifer, whom Dark hates, while Dark is interested in a mysterious man named Montgomery.
-The three of them meet up at a café they frequent, where they encounter other teenagers they know, such as Alyssa, Dingbat and Egg and Dark's friend Cowboy, and they discuss a party being held that night by a man they know named Jujyfruit.
-Egg runs into an unnamed TV star from Baywatch (played by Baywatch actor Jaason Simmons).
+Mel is dating a girl named Lucifer, whom Dark hates, while Dark is interested in a mysterious boy named Montgomery.
+Dark, Mel, and Lucifer meet up at a café they frequent, where they encounter other teenagers they know, such as Alyssa, Dingbat, and Egg and Dark's friend Cowboy, and they discuss a party being held that night by a man they know named Jujyfruit.
+Egg runs into an unnamed TV star from Baywatch.

 Cowboy tells Dark about his boyfriend Bart's heroin addiction.
 He offers Bart the chance to fix their relationship if he stops using drugs, but he declines.
 Alyssa and Dingbat meet with Ducky, Egg's brother and Dingbat's crush, before Alyssa meets up with her boyfriend Elvis.
 While waiting at a bus stop, Dark witnesses three valley girls killed by an alien, which he tries to catch on video before it disappears.

 At the Baywatch star's place, he and Egg watch TV together before he tries to make a move on her.
 She rejects his advances, and he violently rapes her.
-Dark and his friends play a drug-induced game of kick the can, during which Montgomery gets abducted by the same alien from earlier, whom Dark runs into in a locker room.
+Dark and his friends play a drug-induced game of kick the can, during which Montgomery gets abducted by the same alien from earlier, whom Dark encounters in a locker room.
 Egg and Bart both return home and watch the same televangelist, Moses Helper, on TV, who encourages the two to commit suicide in order to reach heaven.

 When he fails to convince Mel to become monogamous at Jujyfruit's party, Dark goes outside and is joined by Dingbat.
 Suddenly, Ducky, after hearing about his sister's suicide, leaps into a swimming pool, with Dingbat performing CPR on him.
-Going back into the party, Dark enters a kitchen where he sees the same alien from earlier.
+Returning to the party, Dark enters a kitchen where he sees the same alien from earlier.
 He meets with Handjob and begins to tell him about his day before Alyssa and Elvis arrive.
 Elvis claims Handjob sold him bad drugs and beats him to death with a can of tomato soup.

 Dark returns home and records a diary entry on his video camera, saying how he is "totally doomed".
 As he attempts to sleep, Montgomery knocks on his window.
 Dark lets him in as he explains that he was abducted and experimented on by aliens who intend to invade Earth.
 The two lie down in bed together and Montgomery asks if he can spend the night, with Dark agreeing only if he promises to never leave.
-The two close their eyes but are disturbed, as Montgomery goes into a coughing fit, then explodes into a shower of blood, leaving only a cockroach-like alien who utters, "I'm outta here", before crawling out of the window.
+The two close their eyes but are disturbed as Montgomery goes into a coughing fit, then explodes into a shower of blood, leaving only a cockroach-like alien who utters, "I'm outta here", before crawling out of the window.
 A blood-covered Dark sits in stunned silence, before screaming out in horror and anguish.